-There is so much advice available online that it’s sometimes hard to know who to follow.
+There is so much advice available online that it’s sometimes hard to know which horsemanship blogs to follow.

-I subscribe to quite a few blogs and these are some of my favorites for working ‘with’ horses using methods that are generally positive and considerate of the horse’s needs and feelings.
+I subscribe to quite a few and these are some of my favorites for working ‘with’ horses using methods that are generally positive and considerate of the horse’s needs and feelings.

 To get off to the best start with your horse, I like what Karine Vandenborre from Horsefulness Training offers.
 Being a good leader or partner to your horse is one of the most important things to develop and her tips are a good reminder that leadership is indeed a partnership!